 And, how about once per day?
 Absolutely!

 And how about 50 times a day?
 Do you think it is impossible?

-As you can imagine, it is a process that takes time and for which you have to take small but steady steps.
-Now, why would a team want to DELIVER things very often?
+Becoming more efficient at delivering continuously requires small but steady steps every single day.
+Now, why would a team want to deliver things very often?
 Here are a couple of reasons:

 Apart from this, here is an excerpt from the book: How to Win Friends and Influence People by the great Dale Carnegie:

 Charles Schwab, head of a factory whose staff performed well below the expected level, visited the plant one afternoon and after asking how many batches the day shift has made he asked for chalk and drew a large six on the floor.
 When the night shift workers arrived, they asked what this number meant, to which they were told that the boss had been there and had left the number of batches made by the day shift.
 The next morning, Schwab returned to the workshop and saw that the night workers had erased the six and instead had drawn a huge seven.
 When the workers of the daytime saw him, instead of being ashamed they were filled with courage and a few hours later they erased it to write in its place an even bigger twelve.
 Schwab did not have to say a word, but in a few days, the production of his factory had multiplied astonishingly.